Copford: Governance

+The official name of the civil parish is just Copford, but the parish council calls itself "Copford and Easthorpe Parish Council".
+Easthorpe was formerly a separate parish, which was abolished in 1949 and absorbed into Copford parish (subject to some adjustments to the boundaries with other neighbouring parishes).

 Copford is part of the electoral ward called Copford and West Stanway.
 The population of this ward at the 2011 Census was 1,915.

 Transport

 Copford is situated about half a mile east of the junction between the A12 and A120 at Marks Tey.

 The closest rail link is the Great Eastern Main Line, which connects London Liverpool Street to Norwich, and stops at Marks Tey station.

 The village is served by the 70 and 71 bus services at the London Road end, thus giving access to Colchester, Chelmsford and Braintree via public transport.

 Copford Green and the neighbouring village of Easthorpe are served every Wednesday by a community bus for which tickets must be purchased in advance.

 Community

 Copford is divided into 3 distinct areas of population, the largest of which is the Queensberry Avenue Estate with some 250 houses.
 London Road/School Road (down to the Village Hall) has approx. 190 dwellings, and the Copford Green area a further 150.

-The village has a Hall built in the early 1990s, and a School parts of which date back to Victorian times, and the majority of which was rebuilt with the addition of a new School Hall in 2002.
+The village has a Hall built in the early 1990s, and a School parts of which date back to Victorian times, and the majority of which was rebuilt with the addition of a new School Hall in 2002 and KS2 block in 2023.

 The Parish Council owns two play parks (one behind the Village Hall, the other on Queensberry Avenue), and woods complete with a picnic area and several walks.